-Reddit personal finance Canada is one of the thousands of different subreddits you can find in Reddit.
-Created back on January 2 of 2012, this forum provides Canadians with a handful of useful and relevant information on personal finances.
-With over 130K active members, this online community encourages its users to share content about relevant finance topics.
+Personal Finance Canada is one of the thousands of different subreddits you can find on Reddit.
+Created back in 2012, it provides Canadians with plenty of useful and relevant information about personal finance and building wealth.
+With over 130,000 active members, this online community encourages its users to share content about relevant finance topics.
 The main goal of Reddit is giving everyone a space where they can interact and learn from others with the same interests as them.
 If you have a financial doubt you want to clear, the Personal Finance Canada subreddit is a great place to ask.

 Back in 2005 when Reddit was first launched, nobody knew how it worked, or what was all about.
 Nowadays, Reddit is one of the biggest platforms worldwide.
 People can log in this website and find a forum for almost anything.

 It’s not a big surprise then that Reddit personal finance Canada exists.
 It’s quite simply a huge forum full of useful and valuable information.
 Today we’re going to take a look at it and how you can make the most out of this site.

 Let’s start with the basics: What even is Reddit?
 Reddit is a platform launched back in 2005 that’s increased considerably in later years.
 It’s “the front page of the internet” as described by themselves.

 To be more specific, Reddit is an online platform that houses thousands of different communities dispersed in various forums.
 You can find a community for anything: Sports, TV, memes, and of course, finances.

 Reddit allows people from all over the world to connect and come together.
 It allows people to share knowledge and build an online community around their interests, whatever they might be.
 Truth is, if you like something, there’s probably already a subreddit for it.

 At the moment, Reddit has 430 Million active users, over 130K active communities and about 21 billion screen views per month.
 Now imagine all of those people and all of that knowledge about personal finances.